 Accreditation Handbook—Chapter II: Mission and Principles of the CAA

-The CAA fielded its triennial Accreditation Customer Feedback Survey in the fall of 2013.
-This survey gave academic and clinical faculty members at CAA-accredited and candidate programs the opportunity to provide feedback about:
+In the fall of 2017, the CAA fielded its triennial Accreditation Customer Feedback Survey (CFS) to just under 6,000 program directors, academic faculty, and clinical faculty at CAA-accredited and candidate programs.
+This survey gave faculty the opportunity to provide feedback about: